FracturedCode/XpBeacons/README.md

 A Fabric Carpet extension for the ultimate beacon configuration like experience-based amplitude on beacon status effects, configurable beacon reach and more.

+Turn the mod on with `/carpet xpbeacons true` and see some configuration options [in the wiki](https://urlsl.me/xpBeaconsWiki).

 ![beacons in action](https://i.imgur.com/H4sapLl.png)

 ## But what does that mean, exactly?